hissssst/pathex/guides/tutorials/lenses.md

 Here we will take a look at common tasks in nested data structure manipulation

-### Star lens
+### For all values in collection

-What if we need to update all values matching matching specific pattern
+What if we need to update all values in the collection matching specific pattern?

 This simple task can be solved using Elixir's `Enum` module but is kind of tought to be polymorphic and reusable for different patterns or types of collections